 Explanation 1 to Section 499 of The Indian Penal Code, 1860 reads as, “It may amount to defamation to impute anything to a deceased person, if the imputation would harm the reputation of that person if living, and is intended to be hurtful to the feelings of his family or other near relatives.”

-At ‘first blush’, the SC found the submission ‘attractive’.
-On ‘keener scrutiny’ the submission was rejected:
+At ‘first blush’, SC found the submission ‘attractive’.
+On ‘keener scrutiny’ it was rejected:

 “Explanation 1, lays two postulates, that is, (i) the imputation to a deceased person is of such a nature that would have harmed the reputation of that person if he was living and (ii) the said imputation must be intended to be hurtful to the feelings of the family or other near relatives.
 Unless the twin tests are satisfied, the complaint would not be entertained under Section 199 of CrPC.
 The said Explanation protects the reputation of the family or relatives.
 The entitlement to damages for personal injury is in a different sphere whereas a criminal complaint to be filed by the family members or other relatives under twin tests being satisfied is in a distinct compartment.
 It is more rigorous.
 The principle of grant of compensation and the principle of protection of reputation of family or near relative cannot be equated.
 Therefore, we do not find any extra mileage is given to the legal heirs of a deceased person when they have been made eligible to initiate a criminal action by taking recourse to file a criminal complaint.”

 The possibility of Advocates attempting to stretch the ambit of the Explanation cannot be discounted nonetheless.
 For one, which ‘near relative’ amongst the millions bearing the genetic legacy of Genghis Khan would initiate criminal action against me, if I were to say “Genghis was a homosexual.
 He hid his true sexual identity behind the pretense of excessive copulation with women”?
-I will not ever forget the latin maxim ‘de mortuis nil nisi bonum’, meaning ‘of the dead, nothing unless good’.
+I will not ever forget,’de mortuis nil nisi bonum’, meaning ‘of the dead, nothing unless good’.
 I hope, Dear Reader, you will not too.
 That would be all.